About Work Process Skills Contact Resume

 Evaluate

-Evaluation is scoped at Levels 1–4 based on what's measurable and meaningful for the client.
+Evaluation is scoped at Levels 1 through 4 based on what's measurable and meaningful.
 Learner data informs iteration.
-The goal is always the same: did behavior actually change?
+Did behavior actually change?

 Expertise